16 Nov What Are Common Symptoms Of Opioid Abuse?

 - Pale skin that may feel clammy to the touch

-- A blue or purplish color to fingernails and/or lips
+- Blue or purplish color to fingernails and/or lips

 - Slow or stopped breathing